xang555/whale-alert-rec/README.md

-# Whale Alert Telegram Bot
+# Whale Alert Record Agent

-A Python application that listens to Whale Alert messages on Telegram and stores them in TimescaleDB.
+A Python application that listens to Whale Alert messages on Telegram, processes them using LLM, and stores structured data in TimescaleDB for analysis.

 ## Features